“And I saw as it were . . . them that had gotten the victory . . . and they sing the song,” Revelation 15:2-3, KJV

 Songs express joy and times of rejoicing.
 A good song motivates one when it’s hard to push forward in life and lifts one out of times of sadness.
 We see the power of this type of inspiring music in 1 Samuel 16:23, when David played the harp before Saul and the evil spirit left him.

 I’m shy in front of other people, but I’m living to please an audience of one!
 It doesn’t have to be in front of a crowd (yikes!).
-A praise can wring out of your spirit at anytime and in any place.
+Praise can wring out of your spirit at any time and in any place.

 Give your heart – your spirit – your soul permission to rejoice.
 God has been so good to us – so, Sing!